matmar10/supertest-declarative/README.md

   },

   // things to add to each and every request in this suite by default
-  common: [{

   // headers added to each and every request in this suite
   // can be overwritten in individual tests or requests
   headers: {
     'Accept': 'application/json',
     'Content-Type', 'application/json'
   },

   // url for all requests in this suite
   // can be overwritten in individual tests or requests
   url: '/users'
-  }],

   // list of tests to run